 - Most importantly, this service does not provide an opportunity to receive a case number in order to halt a foreclosure sale scheduled during the next business morning.
 A case number can only be provided when an original, signed petition (and fee, signed application to pay in installments, or signed application to waive the fee) is provided to the Bankruptcy Intake Clerk in Tallahassee or Pensacola for filing.

 For assistance during operational hours, please call 866-639-4615 or 850-521-5001.
-Clerk’s Office employees are barred from providing legal advice and may not provide change for fee payments in cash.
-Information about filing requirements, filing fees and available forms may be reviewed on this website.
+Clerk’s Office employees are barred from providing legal advice.
+Information about filing requirements, filing fees, and available forms may be reviewed on this website.

 Bankruptcy filings are not accepted by the Gainesville or Panama City District Court Clerk's Offices.